Flemings, No. 8 Houston Cougars to visit Miller, Cincinnati Bearcats

 Cincinnati; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Cincinnati plays No. 8 Houston in a matchup of Big 12 teams.
+BOTTOM LINE: Kingston Flemings and No. 8 Houston visit Baba and Cincinnati in Big 12 action Saturday.

-The Bearcats are 8-1 in home games.
-Cincinnati ranks sixth in the Big 12 in team defense, giving up 65.5 points while holding opponents to 39.1% shooting.
+The Bearcats are 8-1 on their home court.
+Cincinnati is fifth in the Big 12 with 17.5 assists per game led by Kerr Kriisa averaging 4.1.

-The Cougars play their first true road game after going 12-1 with a 5-1 record in neutral-site games to begin the season.
-Houston is third in college basketball allowing 60.0 points while holding opponents to 38.9% shooting.
+The Cougars play their first true road game after going 12-1 with a 5-1 record in neutral-site games to start the season.
+Houston is the leader in the Big 12 allowing just 60.0 points per game while holding opponents to 38.9% shooting.

-Cincinnati averages 75.8 points, 15.8 more per game than the 60.0 Houston allows.
-Houston has shot at a 45.3% clip from the field this season, 6.2 percentage points higher than the 39.1% shooting opponents of Cincinnati have averaged.
+Cincinnati averages 9.3 made 3-pointers per game, 3.0 more made shots than the 6.3 per game Houston allows.
+Houston averages 9.2 made 3-pointers per game this season, 1.7 more made shots on average than the 7.5 per game Cincinnati allows.

 The matchup Saturday is the first meeting this season between the two teams in conference play.

-TOP PERFORMERS: Baba is averaging 13.6 points, 11.5 rebounds and 1.6 blocks for the Bearcats.
-Day Day Thomas is averaging 12.7 points over the last 10 games.
+TOP PERFORMERS: Miller is scoring 13.6 points per game with 11.5 rebounds and 2.6 assists for the Bearcats.
+Day Day Thomas is averaging 12.7 points and 3.6 rebounds while shooting 41.1% over the last 10 games.

 LAST 10 GAMES: Bearcats: 5-5, averaging 74.3 points, 37.8 rebounds, 17.7 assists, 6.7 steals and 5.3 blocks per game while shooting 41.5% from the field.
 Their opponents have averaged 66.2 points per game.